 The term "damages" refers to the amount of money you may be awarded in a personal injury claim or lawsuit.
 Generally, damages are paid by the person who caused the injury due to their negligent or intentional acts.
 You may also receive compensation from the at-fault party's insurer.

 Physical injuries that occur in an accident caused by someone else's negligence can be extremely painful, lasting for days, weeks, months, or years.
 They can even be permanent, leaving the victim with constant physical pain.

 Physical injuries that may qualify for pain and suffering compensation include:

 - Organ damage

-Emotional distress (also known as mental anguish under Florida law) is when the allegedly negligent actions of another result in an injury victim sustaining mental harm.
+Emotional distress (also known as mental anguish under Florida law) is when someone's negligent actions result in an injured victim sustaining mental harm.
 This emotional pain can be severe and can cause lifetime permanent damage to the victim.
 Emotional pain and suffering can also result in psychological and mental distress.

 Emotional pain and suffering can include:

 - Loss or diminishment of quality of life

 Most people are uncomfortable talking about their injuries.
 No one wants to be thought of as a whiner or complainer.
 Even the most severely injured accident victims are hesitant to discuss the full burden their injuries take on them.
 Using vignettes or stories that illustrate your life before and after the accident is crucial to proving pain and related distress when demonstrating the magnitude of your losses to the jury.

 What Personal Injury Accidents Can Lead to Pain and Suffering Damages